Vuhlehirska Power Station: History

 On 29 March 2013, four power units of the station were destroyed as a result of a major fire in which one employee was killed, and eight injured workers were hospitalized.

-According to information published in Compressor Tech magazine on 22 March 2022 during the 2022 Russian invasion of Ukraine, the pipeline was damaged by artillery shelling, but technicians were able to perform some light repairs on it.
+According to information published in Compressor Tech magazine on 22 March 2022 during the Russian invasion of Ukraine, the pipeline was damaged by artillery shelling, but technicians were able to perform some light repairs on it.
 It was also reported that the war had disrupted its network in multiple spots.

-On 26 July 2022, during the Eastern Ukraine offensive, Russian, DNR and LNR forces took control over the power station completely.
+On 26 July 2022, during an offensive in Eastern Ukraine, Russian, DNR and LNR forces took control over the power station completely.